 Pacific University’s unique CSWE-accredited master of social work (MSW) program features educational experiences designed to prepare students to work as successful professionals in the social work field.

 We're here to help on your way to your Master of Social Work!
+Apply now to be eligible to receive tuition assistance and stipends from the two-year $1.8 million grant to Pacific University from the Oregon Health Authority to help increase capacity and diversity in the state’s mental health workforce.
 Learn about the admissions process and contact your admissions counselor.

-Students complete the 64-credit master of social work program in two years of full-time study focused on a generalist curriculum with coursework in health, wellness, Latino families and culture, and racism, oppression and power in social work practice.
+The Pacific University MSW program is a 64-credit course of study focused on a generalist curriculum with coursework in health, wellness, Latino families and culture, and racism, oppression and power in social work practice.
+Course are offered on Pacific’s Forest Grove Campus.

 — Daisy Rizo '17, MSW '18